 The symptoms associated with indigestion have various potential physical causes, ranging from trivial food items to acute systemic ailments:

 • Diet: Milk, milk products, alcoholic beverages, tea, and coffee cause indigestion in some people because they stimulate the stomach's production of acid.

-Indigestion could be actuated by:
+Indigestion could be caused by:

-- Drinking a lot of carbonated beverages
+- Drinking carbonated beverages

-- Eating spicy, oily, or fatty foods
+- Eating spicy, oily, or greasy foods

 - Eating too quickly